WhoWaWay/WhoWaWay/UserNeeds-Benchmarking-Requirements.md

 ### 	Adaptive Intelligence

-* 4.1 Protect yourself from getting sunburn
+* 4.1 Patrol areas that may change often with an updating local map.

 ### 	Customization